 Ingredients (UK/Australia?
 Click below for grams/ml)

 - 2 tablespoons cornflour

-- juice from 400 gram/14-ounce (roughly) can of pineapple
+- 1 can pineapple juice from a 14 ounce can of pineapple

 - 2 tablespoons vinegar